-Neighbouring Ni ions are aligned along the diagonal $xy$ direction (Fig.~\ref{fig:fig1}(a)).
+Neighbouring Ni ions are aligned along the diagonal $xy$ direction (Fig.~\ref{fig:fig1}(b)).
 In this frame, at the crossing points, located along the $(u,u,v)$ directions, the bands have dominant $d_{z^2}$ and $d_{x^2-y^2}$ character.
-This multi-orbital nature was confirmed by a polarization dependent laser-ARPES study (see Supplementary Materials, Fig.~S3).
+This multi-orbital nature was confirmed by a polarization dependent laser-ARPES study (see SI, Sec.~S4).

 As sketched in Fig.~\ref{fig:Figure_C2v}(a), the crystal structure of \bns\ is made of square-lattice layers of staggered, edge-sharing NiS$_5$ pyramids pointing along the out-of-plane [001] $c$-axis direction \cite{Martinson1993a}.
-The Ni atoms inside the S pyramids probe a crystal field that splits the atomic $d$-shell into the following levels (in descending energy order): $d_{x^2-y^2}$, $d_{z^2}$, the degenerate doublet $(d_{xz},d_{yz})$ and $d_{yz}$.
-Due to the $3d^8 4s^0$ electronic configuration of the Ni$^{2+}$ ion, we expect all $d$-orbitals to be filled, except the two highest ones, $d_{x^2-y^2}$ and $d_{z^2}$, which should be nearly half-filled if the Hund's exchange dominates the crystal field splitting between them.
+The Ni atoms inside the S pyramids probe a crystal field that splits the atomic $d$-shell into the following levels (in descending energy order): $d_{x^2-y^2}$, $d_{z^2}$, the degenerate doublet $(d_{xz},d_{yz})$ and $d_{xy}$.
+Due to the $3d^8 4s^0$ electronic configuration of the Ni$^{2+}$ ion, we expect all $d$-orbitals to be filled, except the two highest ones, $d_{x^2-y^2}$ and $d_{z^2}$, which are nearly half-filled assuming that the Hund's exchange is sufficiently strong.